 The provision of training to workers at no cost and during normal working hours could remove barriers to their participation.

-The involvement of workers in the OH&S management system, along with the processes to support, is a key requirement for an effective management system.
+The involvement of workers in the OH&S management system, along with the processes to support, is a key requirement for an effective management system, which will lead to the achievement of your ISO 45001 certification.
 This involvement enables the organisation to make informed decisions and increase worker engagement.

 Mechanisms can vary based on organisations, this can include,

-• The inclusion all workers, in smaller organisations
+- The inclusion of all workers in smaller organisations

-• Hazard identification and risk assessment participation to ensure appropriate working
+- Hazard identification and risk assessment participation to ensure appropriate working conditions

 Considerations should also take into account the methods, language and location for consultation and participation.

 Worker involvement on day-to-day activities, along with those closest to the risk, provides an insight into actual issues.
-However, Consultation and Participation should be effective and proportionate to the organisation, not everyone is required to be involved, not every suggestion acted upon.
+However, Consultation and Participation should be effective and proportionate to the organisation; not everyone is required to be involved, nor should every suggestion be acted upon.

-The organisation should determine the best and appropriate ways to implement effective consultation and participation and whether more formal mechanisms e.g. H&S committees, are required.
-It is important that once the mechanisms have been set up that they are supported by Management.
+The organisation should determine the best and appropriate ways to implement effective consultation and participation, and whether more formal mechanisms, e.g. H&S committees, are required.
+It is important that once the mechanisms have been set up, they are supported by Management.

 Contact Blackmores today for more information about this topic!